 About half way up you meet a track, turn right and follow it along until you can sensibly divert left to reach a fence.
 Turn left at the fence to start the next stage of the climb up to Melbury Beacon.
 Again this isn’t easy!
 Keep the fence to your right and when you reach the top, you are greeted by a stone pedestal marking the highest point of 263m above sea level (the 6th highest point in the county).
 It is decorated with a compass guide to show you what you are looking at and in what direction.
 In 1588 an Armada beacon was sited here which formed part of a chain of signal beacons from London to Plymouth.
 It included others in the county at Okeford Hill, Lewesdon Hill and Rawlsbury Camp.

-The panoramic views stretch for mikes..
-Hambledon Hill in the South West, Duncliffe Hill and Shaftesbury in the north and the small woodland marking Win Green to the north east can all be easily spotted.
-The Purbeck Hills define the horizon in the south and are the only things blocking your view of the sea!
-The Fontmell Downs are the divide between the old hunting grounds of Cranborne Chase to the east and the dairy fields of the Blackmore Vale below you, in the west.
+The panoramic views surround you.
+Hambledon Hill in the South West, Duncliffe Hill and Shaftesbury in the north and the small woodland marking the peak of Win Green to the north east, can all be easily spotted.
+The Purbeck Hills define the horizon in the south and are the only things blocking the view to the sea!
+The Fontmell Downs are the divide between the old hunting grounds of Cranborne Chase to the east and the dairy fields of the Blackmore Vale in the west.

 If you haven’t noticed already, you may have seen a number of small planes in the sky.
 As you walk away from the beacon, retracing your steps, Compton Abbas airfield’s colours clash with the woodland behind, highlighting it on the hill in front of you.
-It is a family run airfield and at 210 metres it is one of the highest airfields in England.
-During summer, the airfield hosts a number of spectacular aerobatic displays and fly-ins, regularly involving historic aircraft and offers flying training and experience flights.
+It is a family run airfield and, at 210 metres, it is one of the highest airfields in England.
+During summer, the airfield hosts a number of aerobatic displays and fly-ins, regularly involving historic aircraft.
 In the café you are not only able to enjoy the views, but also watch planes land and take off.
 As you walk down the hill, it will disappear out of sight.
-Once you have fully absorbed the scenery, which could take a while, continue to retrace your footsteps back down the hill, passing where you arrived and up the opposite side to the next gate.
+Once you have fully absorbed the scenery, which could take a while, continue to retrace your footsteps back down the hill, passing where you arrived and up the opposite slope to the next gate.

-At the gate turn right, keeping the fence on your left and passing the sharp drop down to the gun emplacement on your right.
+At the gate turn right, keeping the fence on your left, passing the sharp drop down to the gun emplacement on your right.
 Follow the worn paths while trying to avoid any of the prickly vegetation, staying on roughly the same gradient.
-When the fence curves around the left, follow it but keep your eyes peeled to your right for a worn chalky route taking you down the hill to the next, slightly hidden, stile.
+When the fence curves around the left, gently veer right, down the hill, to another a worn chalky route taking to the next, slightly hidden, stile.
 If the field starts to become narrow, you have gone too far.
 Go over the stile and down a few wooden steps to meet a track.
-Turn left and it will take you straight back up to the car park.
+Turn left taking you straight back up to the car park.